Millennial AI

 The pattern usually looks like this.
 An executive attends a conference, gets excited about AI, and hires a firm to produce a roadmap.
 The firm interviews stakeholders for two weeks, builds a deck with 80 slides, and presents a phased plan that assumes ideal conditions at every step.
 The executive feels good.
 The operations team reads it, recognizes none of their actual constraints, and puts it in a shared drive.
 Six months later, nothing has shipped.

-Operational readiness is an honest assessment of how much disruption the organization can metabolize in a given quarter.
+Operational readiness is an honest assessment of how much disruption the organization can handle in a given quarter.
 We typically advise clients to target two meaningful AI-driven workflow changes per quarter, at most.
 The technology can move faster.
 People need time to trust new tools before they rely on them.

 Data pipeline fragility is the most common bottleneck we encounter.
 Companies assume their data is ready because it exists in a database somewhere.
-But when you dig in, the reality is different.
+When you dig in, the reality is different.
 The CRM has 40% of contacts missing industry classifications.
 The ERP data has three different naming conventions for the same suppliers because three different people entered them over five years.
 The analytics warehouse runs on a series of SQL scripts that one engineer wrote in 2021, and that engineer left last year.
 Nobody has touched those scripts since.
 They run on a cron job and everyone prays.

 This is normal.
-Almost every mid-market company we work with has data infrastructure that was built incrementally by people solving immediate problems.
+Almost every mid-market company we work with has data infrastructure built incrementally by people solving immediate problems.
 It works until you try to build something on top of it that requires consistency and reliability.
 AI requires both.

-Finding the right workflows
+Pick the right workflows

 We use a simple scoring matrix: time spent per week, error rate, cost of errors, and team sentiment toward the current process.
 If a workflow scores high on all four, it is almost certainly worth automating.
 If it scores high on time but low on error cost, the ROI case falls apart quickly.

-Building for adoption over features
+Adoption over features

-Feature-complete systems that sit unused cost more than simpler systems that everyone relies on.
+Feature-complete systems that sit unused cost more than simpler systems everyone relies on.
 Engineering-led organizations resist this idea, but it holds up.

 The measure that matters is adoption speed: how quickly does the team move from "trying it" to "relying on it"?
 When adoption stalls at the pilot phase, the issue is rarely model accuracy.
-It is usually that the interface requires too many steps, or the output format clashes with existing workflows, or the team was left out of the design process.
+It is usually that the interface requires too many steps, the output format clashes with existing workflows, or the team was left out of the design process.

-Every AI strategy should define adoption milestones with the same rigor it defines technical milestones.
+As Harvard Business Review notes, every AI strategy should define adoption milestones with the same rigor it defines technical milestones.
 A Gantt chart with deployment dates and zero adoption targets is a project already drifting.

 One pattern that accelerates adoption: let the team customize the AI's output format.
 A support team we worked with rejected an AI triage tool because it presented results in a format that did not match their ticketing system's layout.
 Same information, different arrangement.
 Once we matched the format to what they were used to seeing, adoption jumped from 30% to 85% within two weeks.
 Small details like this matter more than model accuracy improvements.

-Measuring whether the strategy engagement was worth it
+Was the strategy engagement worth it?

-Vanity metrics to ignore: number of use cases identified (anyone can brainstorm a long list), executive satisfaction scores (the exec is not the user), and model performance benchmarks disconnected from business outcomes (99% accuracy on a task nobody needed automated is worth zero).
+Vanity metrics to ignore: number of use cases identified (anyone can brainstorm a long list), executive satisfaction scores (the exec is not the user), model performance benchmarks disconnected from business outcomes (99% accuracy on a task nobody needed automated is worth zero).

 What we tell clients on day one

-Start small, prove value, then expand scope.
-It sounds conservative, but it is the fastest way to earn organizational buy-in.
+Start small, prove value, expand scope.
+It sounds conservative, but it is the fastest way to earn buy-in.
 A single automated workflow that saves 15 hours per week and cuts errors measurably will do more for your AI program than a roadmap that tries to change everything at once.

 The companies furthest ahead started with modest scope.
 They shipped something useful in the first 60 days and built conviction from there.